toludoyin/cohort-and-rfm-segmentation/README.md

 # Methodology

-### RFM Segmentation
+### RFM Analysis
 In this project I used cohort analysis and RFM metrics to classify customers into different segment.
-These makes it possible for marketers to target specific customers with communications and also track their transaction performance.
+These makes it possible for marketers to target specific customers with personalized and differenciated marketing strategies, track transaction performance and make tactical decision.
 The RFM is an acronym for;

 * R - recency, measures when last a customer made a purchase or carry out transactions with the product.